-As the UK's growth has remained persistently low for fifteen years, there is a strong case for believing that The UK government's choice to include public increasing public investment must be a major part of corporations in the debt measure used for fiscal the answer to the UK's 'productivity puzzle'.
-Within targeting is therefore an unnecessary distortion that this, investment in council housing has particular prejudices political decision making against borrowing merits.
-Borrowing to build council homes is not the for investment in council housing. same as government borrowing to fund wages, benefits or tax cuts, or even other types of public Recommendation 9: investment.
-Investment in new council housing Debt-targeting fiscal rules adopted by the UK generates immediate jobs and growth, and it provides government should use the accepted international a secure, long-term income stream, along with GGGD measure as the definition of public debt, ownership of a capital asset that may well grow in which excludes public corporations such as the HRA. value over time.
-No other public asset class has guite this profile: some others can generate income streams (such as toll-charging roads, tunnels and bridges), but these also depreciate over time.
-Housing investment is therefore uniquely able to cover its own financing costs - which after all is why Housing Revenue Accounts and New Town Development Corporations have both delivered profits to central government.
+As the UK's growth has remained persistently low for fifteen years, there is a strong case for believing that increasing public investment must be a major part of the answer to the UK's 'productivity puzzle'.
+Within this, investment in council housing has particular merits.
+Borrowing to build council homes is not the same as government borrowing to fund wages, benefits or tax cuts, or even other types of public investment.
+Investment in new council housing generates immediate jobs and growth, and it provides a secure, long-term income stream, along with ownership of a capital asset that may well grow in value over time.
+No other public asset class has quite this profile: some others can generate income streams (such as toll-charging roads, tunnels and bridges), but these also depreciate over time.
+Housing investment is therefore uniquely able to cover its own financing costs - which after all is why Housing Revenue Accounts122 and New Town Development Corporations123 have both delivered profits to central government.